BeckyLambert/mysql-amazon/README.md

 * Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.

 * If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through.

+Initial table with full inventory:

+First purchase:

+Updated inventory in table:

+Showing insufficient inventory when you order more than is in stock: